lynnfaraday/aresmush.com/tutorials/config/demographics.md

     Faction:
         desc: "Military faction."
+        wiki: some-page
         values:
             Navy: "Join the fleet, see the worlds."
             Marines: "Semper fi."

+The wiki page is optional, and the group directory will automatically link to that wiki page.

 {% tip %}
 The group names must use the capitalization you want in-game.
 For example, \"Navy\" or \"CIA\".